PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 #### Setup
-To be able to include drawing functions in a map, the _leaflet-draw_ styles have to be added to the project by including
+To be able to include drawing functions in a map, the _leaflet-draw_ styles have to be added to the project by including a link tag as can be seen in listing 2.22

 \begin{lstlisting}[caption=Adding styles via link, label=lst:leafletDrawStyles, language={JavaScript}]
     <link rel="stylesheet" href="//cdnjs.cloudflare.com/ajax/libs/leaflet.draw/1.0.4/leaflet.draw.css"/>
 \end{lstlisting} \

-or
+or by using a dependency (shown in listing 2.23).

 \begin{lstlisting}[caption=Adding styles via import, label=lst:leafletDrawStyles, language={JavaScript}]
     node_modules/leaflet-draw/dist/leaflet.draw.css